 Slide the couches back, move lamps around or move tables together to create the perfect space for Thanksgiving dinner.
 It might seem silly to rearrange the furniture for just one dinner but it can really help create a space that’s conducive to entertaining.

 On that note, if you can’t make it happen, you shouldn’t worry about being able to seat all of your guests together.
 People will mingle and move about regardless of whether or not you have a centralized dining space.

 - Match the scale of your decor with the size of your apartment

 Keep scale in mind.
 Don’t overload your guests with huge decorations at a small table.
 Keep centerpieces small and color palettes simple.
 Small spaces can become cluttered quite easily.

 - Keep it light and bright

 Bringing natural light into a small space is one of the quickest ways to make the space feel larger.
-Open all of the shades and turn on your lamps to make your space feel roomier for Thanksgiving dinner.
+Open all of the shades and turn on your lamps to make your space feel roomier for dinner party.
 Adding in decorative pieces like mirrors can accentuate this effect.

 - Guest-proof and clean your apartment

 Before your guests arrive, you should guest-proof your apartment.
-If Thanksgiving is bringing a larger crowd than you’ve previously had in your apartment, you need to make some preparations.
+If your party brings a larger crowd than you’ve previously had in your apartment, you need to make some preparations.

 There’s potential for items to become broken, especially if you’ll have children over.
 Remove anything that’s low to the ground, valuable or personally-important.
 You should also keep in mind that your guests might snoop.
 If anything private like medication, mail or other personal items is easily accessible, you may want to hide it away.